-P2P networks are quickly emerging as huge information systems.
-Through networks such as Kazaa, e-Mule, BitTorrents and more consumers can share vast amounts of data.
+P2P networks are quickly emerging as large-scale systems for information sharing.
+Through networks such as Kazaa, e-Mule, BitTorrents, consumers can readily share vast amounts of information.
 While initial consumer interest in P2P networks was focused on the value of the data, more recent research such as P2P web community formation argues that the consumers will greatly benefit from the knowledge locked in the data [4] [5].

-For instance, music recommendations and sharing are today a thriving industry [6][7] - a sure sign of the value consumers have put on this application.
+For instance, music recommendations and sharing systems are a thriving industry today [6][7] -- a sure sign of the value consumers have put on this application.
 However, all existing systems require that users submit their listening habits, either explicitly or implicitly, to centralized processing.
-Such centralized processing can be problematic because the service provider may close down the service, or it can result in severe performance bottleneck.
-In 2003, Wolff et al. [8] showed that centralized processing may not be a necessity by describing an algorithm which computes association rules (and hence, recommendations) in-network; processing the data in-network means that it is extremely difficult to shut the service down.
+Such centralized processing can be problematic because it can result in severe performance bottleneck.
+Wolff et al. [8] have shown that centralized processing may not be a necessity by describing distributed algorithms which compute association rules (and hence, recommendations) in-network in a robust and scalable manner.
 Later, Gilburd et al. [9] showed that it is relatively easy, given an in-network knowledge discovery algorithm, to produce a similar algorithm which preserves the privacy of users in a well defined sense.
+Moreover Mierswa et al. [10] have demonstrated the collaborative use of features for organizing music collections in a P2P setting.
+Users would prefer not to have the organization of their data change with every slight change in the data of the rest of the users.
+At the same time, users would also not like the quality of that organization to degrade a lot.
+As suggested in this paper, monitoring the change and updating the model seems to hit a good balance between being up-to-date and robust.

-Another application which offers high value to the consumers is failure determination [10][11].
-In failure determination, computer-log data which may have relation to the failure of software and this data is later analyzed in effort to determine the reason for the failure.
+Another application which offers high value to the consumers is failure determination [11][12].
+In failure determination, computer-log data which may have relation to the failure of software and this data is later analyzed in an effort to determine the reason for the failure.
 Data collection systems are today integral to both the Windows and Linux operating systems.
-Analysis is performed offline on a central site and often uses knowledge discovery methods.
+Analysis is performed off-line on a central site and often uses knowledge discovery methods.
 Still, home users often choose not to cooperate with current data collection systems because they fear for privacy and currently there is no immediate benefit to the user for participating in the system.
-Collaborative data mining for failure determination can be very useful in such scenarios.
+Collaborative data mining for failure determination can be very useful in such scenarios, and resolve concerns of both privacy and efficiency.
+However, failure determination models can be quite complex and developing such models require a lot of expert knowledge.
+The method we describe allows computing a model centrally, by whatever means deemed suitable, and then testing it against user's data without overloading the users or requiring them to submit their data to an untrusted party.